Multisample DNA + Protein#

 fig.show()

-# compass_labels_ is just the node names
+# Make the compass_labels the node descriptions

 labs = compass.labels_ # Stores the labels